 For many women, the thirties is the decade of settling down — possibly buying a house and starting a family.
 Here’s a checklist to make sure you stay on track financially:

 - Check that your retirement plan contributions match your goals.
 Not sure you’re saving enough?
-Our resident financial advisor shares guidelines for saving for retirement and information on contribution limits for tax-advantaged retirement accounts.
+Check out this Retirement Roadmap from Fidelity to see if you're on track.

 - Start saving for children’s education.
 If you have children, consider opening a tax advantaged investment account such as a 529 plan or a Coverdell to save for their future education expenses, Lu says.
 (Just make sure to contribute to your retirement account too.)